HairySpoon/htlfc/docs/README.md

 ### Browser
 To examine the unpacked `infile` with the default browser of your operating system:

->`htlfc --browser infile`
+>`$ htlfc --browser infile`

->`htlfc -b infile`
+>`$ htlfc -b infile`

 Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc -b` and each of the supported file types.
-When opening one of these files in your file manager, HTLFC will launch your browser with the unpacked file.
+When opening one of these files through your file manager, HTLFC will launch your browser with the unpacked file.

 ### Graphical User Interface
 Select your input and output files through a graphical dialogue:

->`htlfc --gui`
+>`$ htlfc --gui`

->`htlfc -g`
+>`$ htlfc -g`

 This interface offers an assisted workflow whereby HTLFC will look for all files under a specified directory.
 Then, for each file found, the user may: